sharecodde/IntroToProg-Python-Mod07/docs/index.md

 In preparation to write a Python script for this assignment, I created a new project in PyCharm that used Documents/_PythonClass/Assignment07 as its location and a title of  “Assignment07.py”.
 The script incorporates both error handling and pickling.
 It allows the user to document results of a trout species survey.
 The program allows the user to add, and view trout species and the number of fish observed in a trout survey.
 I first developed the error handling portions of the script and then added the pickling method.

 ### Header and variables
 I included a script header as well as a brief description of the code (Figure 1).
-I identified the variables that I would use in the script .
+I also identified the variables that I would use in the script .
 ```
-#----------------------------------------------------------------------------  #
-# Title: Assignment 06
+# Title: Assignment 07
-# Description: Working with functions in a class,
+# Description: Work with error handling utilizing a program that
+#               displays a simple menu to the user.
+Check for user
+#               input and provide user messages.
+Demonstrate pickling
-#              When the program starts, load each "row" of data
+#               through the dump and load methods.
-#              in "ToDoToDoList.txt" into a python Dictionary.
-#              Add the each dictionary "row" to a python list "table"
 # ChangeLog (Who,When,What):
-# RRoot,1.1.2030,Created started script
-# RRoot,1.1.2030,Added code to complete assignment 5
-# BGilbertson, 8.11.2021,Added header
+# BGilbertson, 8.19.2021,Added header and description for Assignment 07
-# BGilbertson, 8.12.2021,Added menu print, enter choice, read data and save data code
+# BGilbertson, 8.20.2021,Added code for error handling
-# BGilbertson, 8.13.2021,Added enter new task code
+# BGilbertson, 8.21.2021,Added code for pickling
-# BGilbertson, 8.14.2021,Added remove task and put the code pieces together
+# BGilbertson, 8.22.2021,Added additional comments and code cleanup
-# BGilbertson, 8.15.2021,More code testing, commenting, and finalizing
-# ---------------------------------------------------------------------------- #
-# Data ---------------------------------------------------------------------- #
+# ------------------------------------------------------------------------ #

-# Declare variables and constants
+# --------Data, declare variables and constants
-strFileName = "ToDoFile.txt"  # The name of the data file
-strCopyOriginal = "ToDoFileCopy.txt" #Captures the original text file that is used for menu option "4"
-objFile = None  # An object that represents a file
+objFile =  []   # An object that represents a file
 dicRow = {}    # A row of data separated into elements of a dictionary {Task,Priority}
 lstTable = []  # A list that acts as a 'table' of rows
-strChoice = ""  # Captures the user option selection
+strChoice = "" # A Capture the user option selection
-strTask = ""  # Captures the user task data
-strPriority = ""  # Captures the user priority data
+strFileName = "MyFish.txt"  # The name of the data file
-strStatus = ""  # Captures the status of a processing functions
+pickleFile = "MyPickle.txt" # The name of another data file used with pickling
 ```
 #### *Figure 1.
 Showing the header of the script and variable identification*